programmai/progression-framework/frameworks/engineering/backend.md

           - "Engineers around them get better and have a bigger impact, faster"
   - name: "mastery"
     title: "🛠️ Mastery"
-    description: "Your Monzo knowledge and technical capability"
+    description: "Your Programmai knowledge and technical capability"
     content:
       - level: 1
         criteria: